 World-renowned for both rigor and innovation, EECS is the largest undergraduate program at MIT.
-Our flexible curriculum and intensive, hands-on coursework gives students a holistic view of the field, an understanding of how to solve problems, and a focus on modeling and abstraction that prepares them for success in a wide range of industries, from software to bioengineering.
+Our flexible curriculum and intensive, hands-on coursework gives students a holistic view of the field, an understanding of how to solve problems, and a focus on modeling and abstraction that prepares them for success in a wide range of industries, from software to bioengineering and econometrics.

 Taught by world class faculty, EECS students explore subjects critical to advancement in today’s high-tech society — from mathematical computer theory to circuit design and electronics, control and communication theory, artificial intelligence, and robotics.
-Starting salaries for students with bachelor’s degrees average above $90,000.
+Starting salaries for students with bachelor’s degrees average well above $100,000.

-Check out the four undergraduate degree programs offered (6-1, 6-2, 6-3, and 6-7) and the master of engineering degree (6-P) available to EECS undergraduates (6-14 does not yet have an MEng Program option) with the option to complete the MEng thesis at a company through the 6-A program.
-All degree programs are highlighted in the cards on this page and link to further coverage.
+Check out the five undergraduate degree programs offered (6-1, 6-2, 6-3, 6-7 and 6-14) and the master of engineering degrees (6-P and 6-P7) available to EECS undergraduates (6-14 does not yet have an MEng Program option) with the option to complete the MEng thesis at a company through the 6-A program.
+These degree programs are highlighted on this page and link to further coverage.
 The 6-9 major in Computation and Cognition is administered by the Brain and Cognitive Sciences Department.

-Students may also engage in independent study or research for academic credit, with faculty supervision.
+Students are encouraged to engage in independent study or research for academic credit, with faculty supervision.

 Prospective undergraduate students -- all applicants must apply directly to MIT.
 See the orange box below!